DenisBrunet/Cartool/BUILDING.md

 # Building Cartool from sources

-Cartool currently targets only **Windows platform 64bit architecture**.
-It might be possible to target a 32bit architecture, as it was the case before being abandonned.
+Cartool currently targets **Windows 64bit platform** only.
+32bit architecture was available at some point but is not supported anymore.

 Porting to other platforms is not under investigations for the moment.

 ## Compiler